Aamayum Muyalum: Plot

-In a fictitious poverty-ridden village of Gowlipady, is virtually ruled by the ruthless Zamindaress Bhandaravathi.
+In a fictitious poverty-ridden village of Gowlipady, is virtually ruled by the ruthless and corrupt Zamindaress Bhandaravathi.
 Kashi is a lottery salesman.
 He is the only literate person of the village.
 Once, a lottery sold by him happens to win the first prize of ₹ 5 crore, greedy Kashi tries to get back the lottery ticket but doesn't know to whom he has sold the ticket.
 So, he conducts a treat exclusive to all those who have bought tickets from him.
 To gain entrance, they need to give their tickets back.
 As the treat ends, all the tickets he have sold except one is collected.
 Later, he learns that the remaining ticket, which won the prize, sold to Anthony is still not collected.

 He goes over to Anthony's home and finds him dead.
-While Kashi tries to make it look like a suicide, Nallavan comes to see Kashi doing so.
+While Kashi tries to take the lottery ticket, Nallavan sees Kashi doing so.
 Later, Kashi makes Nallavan agree to split the money that Anthony received after dumping Anthony's body in the nearby lake.
 While doing so, Kallu sees them and overhears their plan.
 Later, Kashi explains it all and asks him what it would take him to keep quiet.
 He says he isn't interested in money and instead he wants to marry Thamara who is the daughter of Nallavan.
 After arguing for a while, they agree to do so.
 While all three go over to the lake, a group of village citizens, in search of Nallavan and Kashi, finds them with the body.
 With a made-up story, they get away with it with luck.
 Later, while Kallu drives to the lake, he stumbles upon Thamara and explains the story.
 Meanwhile, the vehicle rolls over to the nearby forest and the dead body flies over to the top of a tree.
 Kallu looks for the body, and finds it missing.
 Next day, Kashi goes over to a phone booth to call over to the lottery office and finds out that Anthony had already called the office.
 Now they drop the money plan and just want to get away with the murder.
 Then, a few men, while passing by, tell them that Anthony is sitting on the top of a tree, but they don't realize that he is dead.
 Kallu and the others get the body down and go over to Anthony's house with body.